wmacmil/CNL-for-Autonomous-Vehicle/README.md

   p "stop after this tree"
   DriveTo Stop After (ObjectPlace (WhichObject This Tree))

-"These" vs "those" have a spatial component
+"These" vs "those" have a spatial component, and u